Xomega-Net/Xomega.Docs/docs/platform/use-cases.md

 pagination_label: How can I use Xomega
 ---

-# How can I use Xomega
+# How can I use Xomega?

 Xomega platform is best suited for quickly building standardized data-driven .NET applications that allow browsing and editing structured data from a relational database.